Juninho Pernambucano: Vasco da Gama

-Olympique Lyonnais
+Lyon

-In 2001, Juninho moved abroad to play for French club Olympique Lyonnais.
+In 2001, Juninho moved abroad to play for French club Lyon.
 Before his arrival at Lyon, the club had never won the French championship.
-Starting out in his first season at the club, Olympique Lyonnais won seven league titles in a row; along with his former Lyon teammates Grégory Coupet and Sidney Govou, he holds the record for most Ligue 1 titles won (seven), along with Hervé Revelli and Jean-Michel Larqué of Saint-Étienne, as well as Thiago Silva and Marco Verratti of Paris Saint–Germain.
+Starting out in his first season at the club, Lyon won seven league titles in a row.
 At Lyon, Juninho made himself especially noted for his accurate, powerful and varied set pieces.
 As well as often being ranked the world's greatest free kick exponent, Juninho was a noted passer, providing many assists, and his leadership abilities prompted Lyon manager Gérard Houllier to name him team captain.

 Juninho Pernambucano scored 100 goals while at Lyon.
-Forty-four of those goals were scored from free-kicks, the last of which was a strike from long distance against Olympique de Marseille.
+Forty-four of those goals were scored from free-kicks, the last of which was a strike from long distance against Marseille.
 He scored his 100th goal on his last game for Lyon, through a penalty kick against Caen.
 Juninho was also a prolific goalscorer in the Champions League, and he matched Sonny Anderson as the club's top goalscorer in European competitions with 16 goals, on a match against Steaua Bucharest in November 2008.
 He later became Lyon's top goalscorer in the Champions League with 18 goals, while reaching three quarter-finals in the competition.

 On 26 May 2009, Lyon chairman Jean-Michel Aulas announced in a press conference that the club had accepted Juninho's request to leave Lyon at the end of the season as a free agent, despite the fact that the player still had a year left in his contract.
 During the press conference, Juninho sat next to Aulas and left without saying a word.